 American Academy of Pediatric Dentistry.
-TITLE.
+Document's title.
 The Reference Manual of Pediatric Dentistry.
-Chicago, Ill.: American Academy of Pediatric Dentistry; 2019:page range.
+Chicago, Ill.: American Academy of Pediatric Dentistry; 202X (optional to include year of the version used if not the current): page range.

 Other articles, report, or monograph issued by a committee, institution, society, or government agency